JetBrains/teamcity-documentation/topics/wildcards.md

 <td>

 `**`

 </td>

 <td>

 matches any symbols including the directory separator

 </td>
 </tr>
 </table>

 You can read more on Ant wildcards in the corresponding [section](http://ant.apache.org/manual/dirtasks.html#patterns) of Ant documentation.

-Examples
+### Examples

-For a directory structure:
+See the pattern examples for the following file structure inside the current directory:

 ```Shell